catos/godot-projects/README.md

 ## To learn

+- Debugging
+- Nodes
-- CanvasModulate: modify the color/mood in the scene
+  - CanvasModulate: modify the color/mood in the scene (Day-night cycle)
-  - Day-night cycle
 - Parallax background
 - UI, Control.* nodes
 - Better camera movement and where to put it